88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 Troubleshooting

-I head to the garage, but can't remember what socket size I need for
+I head to the garage, but can't remember what socket size I need

-a few times, hoping it'll snap out of it but no luck.
+the battery a few times, hoping it'll snap out of it but no luck.

 Next move?
-I look

-it up.
-Found a YouTube video of someone fixing the same problem, plus
+I look it up.
+Found a YouTube video of someone fixing

-a TSB on the NHTSA site about a similar issue in a different model.
+the same problem, plus a TSB on the NHTSA site about a similar

 Removed glovebox